MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 1. Calling `player.setAchievementComplete(scriptId, false)` (`false` revokes it for the player).
 1. Through the *systems menu > Quests*.
 Click `Debug Quests` (represented with a gear icon).
 From here, click on *Reset all quests* or toggle off the individual quests to reset.

-When resetting [tracked quests](#simple-vs-tracked-quests) the [persistent variable](#player-persistent-variables-ppv) has to be reset first, otherwise the quest will change back to completed.
+When resetting [tracked quests](#simple-vs-tracked-quests) the [persistent variable](#player-persistent-variables-ppvs) has to be reset first, otherwise the quest will change back to completed.

 ## In-World Purchases (IWP)
 In-World Purchases (IWP) are transactions where players can use their Meta Credits to acquire in game items, enhancements or entitlements, and to give kudos to the world creator.
 Currently there is no limit to the number of transactions, but the individual pricing can only be set between 25 to 20,000 Meta Credits.

 ### Creation
-IWP can be created through he Destop Editor by navigating to the Commerce section, under the Systems menu.
+IWP can be created through he Desktop Editor by navigating to the Commerce section, under the Systems menu.
 Clicking on `Create In-world Item` will open the configuration panel with the following mandatory fields:

 | Field | Description | Limitations |
 |---|---|---|